-We have established clear lines of accountability for CR throughout PVH, from the subject matter experts on the CR team through to our CEO, via our SVP of Corporate Social Responsibility.
-Our CR team is composed of over 70 associates located in 11 countries across Europe, Asia, Africa and the Americas, who work closely with our business units and global supply teams to further align our CR goals, as well as implement on-theground assessments, remediation and capability building programs in supplier regions.
+We have established clear lines of accountability for CR throughout PVH, from the subject matter experts on the CR team through to our CEO, via our Chief Sustainability Officer.
+Our CR team is composed of over 50 associates located in 10 countries across Europe, Asia, Africa and the Americas, who work closely with our business units and global supply teams to further align our CR goals, as well as implement on-the-ground assessments, remediation and capability-building programs in supplier regions.
 Our CR team is also responsible for internal and external reporting on CR, including through our annual CR Report.

 Members of our CR team and other PVH associates attend external training programs and seminars on social compliance issues, including forced and involuntary labor.
 We also have a reporting hotline (available online and by telephone) for associates and workers at factories in our supply chain, so that they may report potential legal, regulatory, or policy violations and other ethical concerns.
 Grievances can be submitted anonymously and confidentially to the extent allowed under applicable law.

 The following PVH entities are required to publish a statement under the UK Modern Slavery Act: PVH Corp., Calvin Klein Stores UK Limited, PVH Services (UK) Limited (UK), PVH UK Limited (UK) and Hilfiger Stores (UK).
-This Statement was approved by the CR Committee of the PVH Board of Directors on behalf of the Board and the boards of directors of those entities on September 22, 2020, and signed by the undersigned on October 30, 2020.
+This Statement was approved on June 15, 2022 by the Corporate Responsibility Committee of the PVH Corp.
+Board of Directors on behalf of the Board and the boards of directors of those entities, and signed by the undersigned on July 7, 2022.